ttompk/ucsf_grinberg_neuro_images/ucsf_development/readme.md

 ## Manually labeling cell bodies.

 Use GIMP to create a map for identifying red, green, and multi colored cells.
+The GIMP process is generic and can be applied to any number of classes.
+Repeat the GIMP process if more than one mask layer.

 ### GIMP Process